-"[T]he truly absurd result would be to require each state's election official to investigate determine whether the proffered candidate criteria οf the United eligibility Constitution, giving each the power to override a party's selection of a presidential candidate.
-The presidential nominating process is not subject to the states' election officials 50 independently deciding whether a presidential nominee is qualified, as this could lead to chaotic results.
-Were the courts of 50 states at liberty to issue injunctions restricting certification duly-elected presidential electors, the result could be conflicting rulings and delayed transition of power in derogation of statutory and constitutional deadlines.
+"[T]he truly absurd result would be to require each state's election official to investigate and determine whether the proffered candidate met eligibility criteria of the United States Constitution, giving each the power to override a party's selection of a presidential candidate.
+The presidential nominating process is not subject to each of the 50 states' election officials independently deciding whether a presidential nominee is qualified, as this could lead to chaotic results.
+Were the courts of 50 states at liberty to issue injunctions restricting certification of duly-elected presidential electors, the result could be conflicting rulings and delayed transition of power in derogation of statutory and constitutional deadlines.
 Any investigation of eligibility is best left to each party, which presumably will conduct the appropriate background check or risk that its nominee's election will be derailed by an objection in Congress, which is authorized to entertain and resolve the validity of objections following the submission of the electoral votes.
 (3 U.S.C. § 15.)."